thumbliner/thumbliner/toys.md

 ---

-> “Our general strategy is to provide multiple points of view for understanding.”<br>
+> “Economics deals with society’s fundamental problems; it concerns everyone and belongs to all.
+It is the main and proper study of every citizen.”<br>
-> —  Katie Salen & Eric Zimmerman
+> — Ludwig von Mises

 ---